DanielDelbarre/Respiratory-disease-in-England/Respiratory_disease_England.md

 <img src="Respiratory_disease_England_files/figure-markdown_github/unnamed-chunk-2-1.png" width="900px" />

 Something is not right here -- the data is highly skewed.
-My guess is that the extreme values which are skewing the data (i.e. &gt; 150 prescriptions per patients) are from the practices with very small patient numbers.
+My guess is that the extreme values which are skewing the data (i.e. &gt; 150 prescriptions per patient) are from practices with very small patient numbers.
 These practices do not seem to be your typical GP practice and might need to be removed from the dataset.

 ``` r
 nhs_data[which(nhs_data$presc_per_pat > 150),]